 Criteria for Deferred Enrollment

-To be considered for deferred enrollment, you must be a full-time student graduating from your educational program this academic year (October 2015 through September 2016).
+To be considered for deferred enrollment, you must be a full-time student graduating from your educational program this academic year (October 2016 through September 2017), or a full-time law or medical student.
 In addition, you must meet one of the following criteria:

 - You are enrolled in an undergraduate degree program.